 01 of 05

 This is the first mark used by Capodimonte in the mid-1700s at the Royal Factory in Naples established by King Charles VII.
-Prior to this mark being stamped on wares ranging from figurines to tableware, pieces made by Capodimonte were unmarked.
-This mark was usually stamped in either blue or gold on the bottom of pieces made during this era.
+Prior to this mark being stamped on wares ranging from figurines to tableware, pieces made by Capodimonte were all unmarked.
+This marking was usually stamped in either blue or gold on the bottom of pieces made during this era.
 Some pieces were impressed or incised with a similar mark.
-Most pieces with this stamping are in private collections or museums and rarely found by... collectors on the secondary market today.
+Most examples with this stamping are considered to be rarities and are held in private... collections or museums.
+They are seldomly found by collectors on the secondary market today.

 02 of 05